UOP-Solarcar/solarcarweb/README.md

 The Pacific Solar Car web repo.
 Made with blood and tears, in Next JS.

+## Notes

+To get started, create a new branch and work from there.
+Once you have a solid design and the site is functioning well, send a message to ZED (@shiroekuroha) for permission to push to production.

+Refrain from adding more modules.

 ## Getting Started

 First, run the development server: